 Icelandic National Day is celebrated on June 17.
 I happened to be in Egilsstadir on that day.
 There were celebrations, a parade and a small concert in the park located on Tjarnarbraut Street.
 I was happy to witness Icelandic’s patriotism.

-Later that day, I was really motivated to go to Hengifoss, so I started walking into that direction despite the warnings of the tourist information office.
-Until I realized I had to walk 40 kilimeters to get to the waterfall (and again to come back…).
+Later that day, I was really motivated to go to Hengifoss (a 128-meter waterfall, surrounded by basaltic strata with thin, red layers of clay between the basaltic layers), so I started walking into that direction despite the warnings of the tourist information office.
+I soon realized I had to walk 40 kilometers to get to the waterfall, and I was about to give up (it was another 40 km to come back…).
 Instead, I decided to hitchhike.
-But that was a big failure; I saw only 20 cars in an hour and nobody stopped for me… I also thought about renting a car for the day, but it would have cost me 27,000 ISK… Too bad!
+But that was a big failure; I saw only ~15 cars in an hour and nobody stopped for me… I also thought about renting a car for the day, but it would have cost me 27,000 ISK… Too bad!
 I went back to the city, ate a big hamburger in a restaurant and then went back to my hotel to sleep.
-I was so tired, that night I slept 14 hours!
+I was so tired; that night I slept 14 hours!

 The day after, I visited the East Iceland Heritage Museum (500 ISK).
 It was interesting, although I’m not really into artifacts museums.

 Click here to see a list of restaurants in Egilsstadir.

 If you need groceries, there’s a Bonus Store located at Miðvangi 13, 700 Egilsstadir.
 Click here to see the locations of these supermarkets all around Iceland.
 I loved these markets; they have good prices and a good variety of products.

 WHERE TO STAY